-Following is a high-level summary of the Australian government’s stimulus package, and Australian Tax Office administrative concessions, in response to COVID-19.
+Following is a high-level summary of the Australian government’s stimulus package, Australian Tax Office administrative concessions, and changes to the Practice Incentives Program and Workforce Incentive Program in response to COVID-19.
 Some elements of this stimulus package will apply to general practices as small to medium businesses.

 The Royal Australian College of General Practitioners (RACGP) recommends seeking individual financial advice from your financial advisor, business manager or accountant on how these measures may support your practice during the coming months.